griptape-ai/griptape-trade-school/docs/courses/structures-calling-structures/01_setup.md

 ### Create a Chatbot

-In a typical setup for a TradeSchool course we’d leave the setup at this step - however in this case we’ll take it a step further and create a Chatbot.
-We’re going to use code from another course and just copy that over.
+In a typical setup for a TradeSchool course we’d leave the setup at this step - however, in this case we’ll take it a step further and create a Chatbot.
+To simplify this, we're going to use code from another course and just copy that over.

-The [Image Query SEO Bonanza](../image-query/01_setup.md) course has a great agent we can use.
+The [Image Query SEO Bonanza](../image-query/01_setup.md) course has a great agent we can utilize.
 Simply copy the code from the Chatbot section in the [Code Review](../image-query/02_chatbot.md#code-review) area and save that as your app.py.

 ```py title="app.py" linenums="1"
 from dotenv import load_dotenv